Wild Coffee But Not Kentucky

 Because I am constantly asked about it: Yes, you can eat the pulp off the seeds of the wild coffee, and yes, you can make a brew from the seeds.
 That’s the good news.
 Now the bad news:

 The pulp lacks character.
 Let’s call it bland with a musty aftertaste, but edible.
-As for using the seeds as coffee.
-It has been done but not by me.
-Professor Daniel Austin says the brew tastes bad and can leave you with a headache.
-I suspect, however, that is a matter of roasting plus the beans have no caffein, a possible cause for said headache.
+Some detect a hint of sweetness.
+As for using the seeds as coffee: Not a good idea but don’t take my words for it.
+Professor Daniel Austin, author of Florida Ethnobotany, says the brew tastes bad and can leave you with a headache.
+I would add they also do not have any caffein.
 If caffein is what you seek, read my article on hollies.

 While “Wild Coffee” contains no caffein some members of the family are hallucinogenic.
 The roots can be used like ipecac to induce vomiting.
 One relative found in warmer climates, Psychotria lingustrifolia, the Bahama Wild Coffee, has edible pulp as well.